Study Guide Outline

 Assessment Tools

-Anticipation Guide -- Language and Dialects PDF
+Anticipation Guide -- Language and Dialects- PDF

-Presentation Rubric PDF
+Presentation Rubric - PDF

-Lesson 3 Folk and Family Heroes and Heroines Students define and learn the difference between folk heroes, held in collective memory, and family heroes or a media celebrity.
+Students define and learn the difference between folk heroes, held in collective memory, and family heroes or a media celebrity.
 They read about and find family and folk heroes and heroines in their own lives.

 Louisiana Content Standards: ELA-7-E2, ELA-5-E3, H-1C-E1, ELA-6-M1, ELA-6-M2, ELA-5-E4, ELA-1-M5, ELA-2-E4, ELA-5-E4.